 TFSA vs. other savings accounts

-A TFSA is not just a savings account.
-Savings accounts let your money sit and accumulate interest until you’re ready to withdraw it.
-Money placed in a TFSA is invested in mutual funds, stocks and ETFs.
-This allows the money you invest to grow at a faster rate (interest rates range from around 0.75% to 2.35%).
+As we explained, TFSAs are not just savings accounts.
+Typical savings accounts let your money sit and accumulate interest (typically around 0.75% to 2.35%) until you’re ready to withdraw it.
+Money placed in a TFSA can be invested in so many different ways.
+As a result, the money you invest can grow at a faster rate.

 That really depends on your financial goals for your investments.
-But, in general, there are some key differences between the two savings accounts.
+But, in general, there are some key differences between the two registered accounts.

 Accessibility of funds

 A TFSA is a great choice if you want to keep your money accessible.
-It will allow you to withdraw money at any time, so if you have a rainy day and decide to tap into it, you won’t be hit with a tax charge.
+It will allow you to withdraw money at any time, so if you decide to tap into it, you won’t be hit with a tax charge.
 Funds you contribute are not tax-deductible.

 An RRSP, on the other hand, is an investment program specifically meant for retirement.
-Any contributions to an RRSP are tax deductible, but any withdrawals are subject to taxation.
+Any contributions to an RRSP are tax-deductible, but withdrawals are subject to taxation.
 Contributions are intended for long-term investment and will be penalized when they are withdrawn early.

 Long-term contribution opportunities

-RRSP will allow contributions only up until the last day of December of the year you turn 71.
-After that point, the account is closed for all future contributions.
+You can only contribute to your RRSP up until the last day of December of the year you turn 71.
+After that point, the account is converted to a Registered Retirement Income Fund (RRIF), which gives you a steady income in retirement.
 A TFSA has no such restrictions.
 If you choose to work into your later years or come into money after the age of 71, you will not be able to put it into your RRSP.

 Type of funds that can be contributed